awsdocs/nice-dcv-admin-guide/doc_source/manage-gpu.md

 1. Navigate to `/etc/dcv/` and open the `dcv.conf` file with your preferred text editor\.

-1. Add the `[display/linux]` section and the `gl-displays` parameter, then specify the available GPUs in the following format:
+1. Add the `[display/linux]` section and the `gl-displays` parameter, and then specify the available GPUs in the following format:

    ```
    [display/linux]